mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 It seems memory compression on host OS effect virtual machine realtime performance
 but memory compression inside guest VM doesn't

+You may also interested in
+View advanced system settings - Advanced - Performance - Settings - Advanced - Processor scheduling
+Program vs Background service
+but I have no time to verify it is related to this issue or not

 Related issue https://github.com/mhtvsSFrpHdE/yet-another-gpu-partition-guide/issues/4

 ## FAQ